wp-plugins/jm-last-twit-shortcode/readme.txt

 == Changelog ==

+= 3.2.8 =
+* 29 june 2013
+* problem with SVN, update failed yesterday.
+* count is fixed, you can grab as many tweets as possible

 = 3.2.7 =
 * 28 june 2013
 * wrong instructions for CSS on option page (sorry :/).
 Now it's fixed.